Myanmar

 Geography

-Located centrally in Myanmar, characterized by wide avenues and government buildings.
+Located centrally in Myanmar, known for wide streets and government buildings.

 Time Zone